coderefinery/git-intro/content/remotes.md

 What this means is that we have now an empty project with either an HTTPS or an SSH address: click on the HTTPS and SSH buttons to see what happens.

----

-## Pushing our guacamole recipe repository to GitHub

-To push changes to the project please **select SSH**.
-For this to work [you will need your SSH keys configured](https://coderefinery.github.io/installation/ssh/).

 We now want to try the second option that GitHub suggests: